Passive Income vs Active Income: The Complete Guide

 Examples of Active Income

-Pros & Cons of Active Income
+Pros of Active Income

 Active Income Ideas

-Full-Time Job
+Full-Time Job and Hourly Wage

-Consulting
+Consulting and Freelancing

-Freelance services are another way to earn active income.
-You can start side gigs that use your skills in your regular career or something different.
+You can make money if you have skills you can use as consultant.
+This requires active work, and you can do it on the side, or it can be 100% your active income.
+Freelance services are another way to actively earn.
+You can start side hustles that use your skills in your regular career.
 Active income ideas for freelancing include web design, writing, proofreading, and data entry.

-Bonuses and Commissions
+Equity Compensation and Bonuses and Commissions

+Equity compensation is a bonus earned by high-level executives and employees in certain positions.
+You must work to earn equity compensation options, which may include stock market shares or stock options.
 Bonuses and commissions aren't fixed income sources but active income.
 You earn them in addition to your salary.
 For example, you may earn commissions when you sell products and bonuses when the company or your department reaches a particular milestone.

 Capital Gains

 You earn capital gains when you buy an asset low and sell it high.
 The difference is your capital gains.
 You earned it by investing in an asset, monitoring it, and selling it at the right time.
-Then, depending on the timeline you kept the investment, you might get tax breaks for long-term capital gains.
+Then, depending on the timeline you kept the investment, you might get tax benefits for long-term capital gains.

 Flipping Property

-Flipping property provides a different type of income.
-To flip property, you buy an undervalued property, fix it up, and sell it for more than you paid to purchase and renovate it.
+Flipping houses provides a different type of income.
+To fix and flip property, you buy an undervalued property, fix it up, and sell it for more than you paid to purchase and renovate it.
+This income stream isn't passive because you must actively renovate the property and market it to sell.

 Old Goods and Furniture Flipping

 If flipping property is too much, another way to earn money actively is to flip old goods and furniture.
-Rather than finding properties and outlaying a large amount of capital, you buy less expensive household goods and furniture, fix them up, and sell them for a higher price.
+Rather than finding properties and outlying a large amount of capital, you buy less expensive household goods and furniture, fix them up, and sell them for a higher price.

 Passive vs. Active Income FAQs